fluencelabs/docs/docs/build-mvm/glossary.md

 ### Managed Effects

-Managed Effects is an approach to solve a problem:
+Managed Effects is an approach to solve the following problem:

 - Compute without effects is useless
 - Compute with effects might be dangerous